Can Depression Cause Memory Loss? Yes, Here's How and What You Can Do About It

 Depression is often associated with other psychological issues that can compound the adverse effects on memory and cognitive function.
 These are some of the most common psychological related problems that stem from depression.

-Post-traumatic stress disorder (PTSD)is an anxiety disorder that can occur after exposure to a traumatic event.
+Post-traumatic stress disorder (PTSD) is an anxiety disorder that can occur after exposure to a traumatic event.
 PTSD can cause intrusive thoughts, flashbacks, and avoidance behaviors—all of which interfere with memory retrieval and consolidation.
+PTSD affects memory similarly to generalized anxiety disorder.
+When someone's survival instincts kick in, their nervous system shuts down much of their brain functions related to memory retention.

 Substance abuse and addiction are common problems among people with depression.
 Substance use can cause brain damage, impair cognitive function, and interfere with memory consolidation and retrieval.
 People with comorbid substance abuse and depression experience more severe memory problems, often in the form of blackouts.